Kingstar-tech/twitter-homepage/README.md

-Twitter home page practice project madd up html and css
+Twitter home page practice project made with html and css